MaxxHolmes/ECG_Delineation/README.md

 # ECG_Delineation
 Simulated ECG Delineation Code.
 Hannah Smith and Maxx Holmes; 2024.
+Translated into Python by Zhinou Jenny Wang.
+Updated version (v3) by Maxx Holmes & Luana Leto Riebel; 2026.

 Custom ECG delineation script that works on gradient analysis of sliding windows.
 ECG delineation is a tricky problem, particularly for ECGs with significant pathology.
 Off the shelf solutions did not work, particularly on chronic infarct cases, so we made a solution that capitalises on various features of these ECGs (like no P waves, no recording noise and a T wave that goes back to zero with no DADs).